nyi11a/frontend-nanodegree-mobile-portfolio/README.md

 3. Cached the items.length even though it only makes a small difference in speed, but every millisecond counts
 3. Placed naming of var pizzasDiv outside for loop
-4. Took document.body.scrollTop out of the for loop and placed it in a variable that we can then call in the for loop 5.Calculated repeating values for phase and pushing them into an empty array (phaseList), for loop then iterates through array instead of recalculating for each pizza,
+4. Took document.body.scrollTop out of the for loop and placed it in a variable that we can then call in the for loop 5.Calculated repeating values for phase and pushed them into an empty array (phaseList), for loop then iterates through array instead of recalculating for each pizza
 6. Added widthMove variable and changed the for loop to accomodate it
 7. Used translateX instead of basicLeft

  8. added eventlistener to window, as it decouples scrolling from updating- taken from Udacity forum discussion: https://discussions.udacity.com/t/still-below-60fps-when-scrolling-due-to-painting-even-though-i-did-all-the-optimization-please-help/36979 in DOMContentLoaded listener, getElementsbyID used instead of queryselector
- 9. redudce number of pizzas created at start to 30 in document.addEventListener('DOMContentLoaded', function() {
+ 9. redudce number of pizzas created at start tbe relative to the screen's height and width addEventListener('DOMContentLoaded', function() {
  10. Added 'translateZ(0)' and will-change: transform to CSS